davidjspooner/repoxy/requirements/ui/components/22_ui_component_concertina_shell.md

 - Render **one or two panels** at a time depending on viewport width.
 - Provide **breadcrumbs** for navigation.
 - Host panel containers and the draggable divider.
+- Display the **Connection Status modal overlay** when instructed (e.g. on live-update disconnects).

 ## Structure